netblue30/firejail/README.md

 File managers are usually started by default at login time, and will be sandboxed.
 Clicking on a file in the file manager will start the corresponding program in the same sandbox as the file manager.
 For example, clicking on a video file will start a sandboxed VLC running the video.
-We support in this moment XFCE and LXDE, MATE will come next, followed by KDE and Gnome.
+We support in this moment XFCE, LXDE, MATE and Cinnamon.

 ## AppImage